 Hello!
 I am Kit Jai.
 I graduated from the University of Hong Kong (HKU) with a MPhil degree in Psychology in 2021 and obtained my bachelor degree from HKU in 2019.
 I am interested in Social-Cognitive Psychology, Judgment and Decision Making (JDM), especially in but not limited to health related contexts, Emotions (e.g. Anxiety, Regret), Mental Health, Neurodiversity, as well as Open Scholarship, Meta Science, and Scientific Reform.
-I just started my PhD in the Chinese University of Hong Kong (CUHK).
+I am currently a PhD student in the Chinese University of Hong Kong (CUHK).
 I plan to focus on the intersection between JDM, neighbouring Cognitive-Behavioral Sciences, and Mental Health in my PhD and future research career:

 3) Culture and shared/collaborative decision making, service user-clinician communication, decision training, and boosting,

 4) Heuristics and biases, action-inaction, regulatory focus, risk attitudes, risk preferences, and risk perceptions of treatments of clinicians and service users,

 5) Evidence-based decision making in mental health settings – e.g. improving scientific literacy, health/science communication, and JDM of clinicians and service users,

 6) JDM of mental health conditions and developmental conditions.